 India can yet get back to its 6.0%-6.5% long term growth potential

-Due to the slowdown prior to COVID and the hit taken by economy since the start of the pandemic, we had espoused doubts on the near-term growth.
+Due to the slowdown prior to COVID and the hit taken by the economy since the start of the pandemic, we had espoused doubts on the near-term growth.
 Few earlier measures along with the Union Budget announcement of February 1, 2021, which we believe was the best one presented by this government, had enough policy priorities to get India back on its growth path.
 Authorities signaled a willingness to let the fiscal deficit widen, knowing they have the central bank’s support in buying bonds to finance that deficit.
 Further, they indicated an increased desire to privatize and created long-term financing vehicles that ought to solidify economic growth.

 Graph 7: India can grow its long-term real GDP at 6.0%-6.5%